graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

 `smooth before`, `sobel gradient`, and `smooth after` are helpful for smoothing normal map.
 The smoothing functions are gaussian blurs.
 Increasing the kernel numbers will smooth more but also remove details and blend edges.
 Currently looking into better smoothing methods.
 The kernels must be odd integers.

 When enabled, `Invert NormalMap` will result in a normalmap that's calculated from a flipped depthmap.
+This is particularly useful for res101.
+In normal map images, rounded objects will have a green top, blues to the left, and reds to the right.
+If greens are appear at the bottom of rounded surfaces, this button should be clicked.

 Regardless of global settings, `Save NormalMap` will always save the normalmap in the default txt2img or img2img directory with the filename suffix '_normal'.
 Generation parameters are saved with the image if enabled in settings.